Light therapy glasses are a seriously underrated biohacking health tool. But which one is really worth buying?

 With that being said, however, how do our glasses stack up to each other?

-As you can see, the Luminette 3 is far brighter than all the other glasses, especially at its medium and high setting.
+As you can see, the Luminette 3 is far brighter than all the other glasses, especially on its medium and high settings.
 This is because the Luminette 3 uses white light unlike all of the other glasses.

 This isn’t necessarily a good thing though!
-While the Luminette 3 is the most effective pair we’ve tested (on its highest setting) some people do report it being a bit too bright.
+While the Luminette 3 is one of the most effective pairs we’ve tested (on its highest setting) some people do report it being a bit too bright.

 As you’ll see, the AYO and Drive devices emit a pretty low lux level compared to the Luminette 3, so why do we recommend them?

-This is where it becomes important to use a better metric than lux, one that’s a bit more focused on the circadian system, which we’ll go over next!
+This is where it becomes important to use a better metric than lux, one that’s a bit more focused on the circadian system, so what is that?

 Circadian Light